 I loved journalism.
 But my emphasis was in public relations, which I disliked immensely.

-At the end of my 3-month internship, I left Los Angeles feeling like I wanted go in a completely different direction.
+At the end of my 3-month internship, I left Los Angeles feeling like I wanted to go in a completely different direction.
 As I drove back up to Chico to complete my senior year, I considered new career options.

 As graduation etched closer, I also started wondering how I was going to survive financially out in the world.
 The thought of paying my own way in the world and paying off my student loans filled me with worry.